Quartz/bad-data-guide/README.md

 ### Provenance is not documented

-Data can be made by a variety of kinds of individuals and organizations including businesses, governments, nonprofits and nut-job conspiracy theorists.
-That data can be gathered in many different ways including surveys, sensors and satellites.
+Data are created by a variety of kinds of individuals and organizations including businesses, governments, nonprofits and nut-job conspiracy theorists.
+Data are gathered in many different ways including surveys, sensors and satellites.
 It may be typed, tapped or scribbled.
 Knowing where your data came from can give you a huge amount of insight into its limitations.

 Survey data, for example, is rarely exhaustive.
 Sensors vary in their accuracy.
 Governments are often disinclined to give you unbiased information.
-Data from a war zone may have a strong geographical bias due to the dangers of crossing battle lines.
+Data from a war zone may have a strong geographical bias due to the danger of crossing battle lines.
 To make this situation worse, these different sources are often daisy-chained together.
-Academics sometimes redistribute data they got from the government.
-Data that is written by a doctor may be rekeyed by a nurse.
+Policy analysts frequently redistribute data they got from the government.
+Data that were written by a doctor may be keyed by a nurse.
 Every stage in that chain is an opportunity for error.
 Know where your data came from.

 See also: